How to pick the right student accommodation

 Living at homeLiving at home works well for many students as it can significantly cut your costs, and is the one option that doesn’t involve packing up all your worldly goods and relocating.
 This could make all the difference depending on how much you receive in student finance and your overall budget.

-You might be concerned that this will have an impact on your ability to meet other students; but while it might require a little more effort and planning, you’re sure to meet plenty of people, both in and out of your lectures.
+You might be concerned that this will have an impact on your ability to meet other students.
+While it might require a little more effort and planning, you’re sure to meet plenty of people both in and out of your lectures.
 Sports clubs, societies and students’ union events are a great place to start.

 - Hassle-free: no moving, no upheaval.

 - The old cliché: someone else taking care of cooking, cleaning, laundry...?